ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 boards: AeroFC: Make it a memory constrained system
-message: boards: AeroFC: Make it a memory constrained system

 The maximum number of missions was increased in almost 8 times in recent commit: 9369262e63 navigator: allow more mission items.